AlfishSoftware/godot-files-vscode/README.md

 Features in early access are ready for use, but **restricted to supporters** at first.
 Each feature will stay restricted until the next new feature takes its place in a future version, usually months later.

-🔑 To unlock all features as soon as they arrive, please [donate] and copy the password, then use the ***Unlock features in early access*** command (right-click this extension in the panel) and paste it in the prompt.
+🔑 To unlock all features as soon as they arrive, please [donate] and copy the password, then use the ***Unlock features in early access*** command (right-click this extension in the Extensions panel) and paste it in the prompt.
 Doing this **just once will permanently unlock** everything in early access, even across updates.

 The features below are currently restricted.